boundary/boundary-client-js/README.md

 ---

-Note: This documentation represents the current status of the Boundary JavaScript API as of October 12, 2012.
+Note: This documentation represents the current status of the Boundary JavaScript API as of October 28, 2012.
 While we will make a best effort to maintain compatibility and provide advance notice of API changes, all APIs and output formats described below are subject to change.

 ## Overview

 The Boundary JavaScript API encapsulates the functionality required to authenticate and manage CometD subscriptions to the Boundary Streaming API service.
 The JavaScript API allows you to retrieve streaming JSON data from various Boundary endpoints, or "data sources," and associate that incoming data with any JavaScript object that implements an "update" method.
-One common use of this functionality would be to create browser-based visualizations of the data being reported for your organization.
+One common use of this functionality would be to create browser-based visualizations of the traffic data being reported for your organization.
+It is the basis of Boundary's own visualization front end.

 ## External Requirements